Pisgah Family Health

 Are you overdue for your annual physical?
 If it has been more than 2 years since your last exam, call now to schedule your physical.

-On Saturday, October 5th, the staff of Pisgah Family Health will run the "Pink in the Park" race.
-This 5K run in Biltmore Park raises money to support breast cancer research.
+On Saturday, October 4th, Dr. Curran and the staff of Pisgah Family Health will run the "Pink in the Park" 5K.
+This run in Biltmore Park raises money to support breast cancer research.

 What is seasonal influenza?

 Influenza, commonly called "The Flu," is caused by influenza viruses which infect the respiratory tract (i.e., the nose, throat, lungs).
 Unlike many other viral respiratory infections, such as the common cold, influenza can cause severe illness or life-threatening complications in many people.
 The best way to prevent seasonal flu is by getting a flu vaccination each year.